Slavery in Colombia: Ethnic origins

 In the southernmost region between the Congo river delta and present-day Angola, the great majority of the peoples were of Bantu origin, mainly Kikongo and Kimbundu speakers.
 The region included states such as the small Lunda Empire and the great Kingdom of Kongo, whose king Afonso I unsuccessfully attempted to stop the slave trade from his domain by sending correspondence to John III of Portugal speaking of the "corruption and depravity" of European slavers who depopulated their country.
-He also sent emissaries to deal with the Pope, but these were intersected by the Portuguese upon landing in Lisbon.
+He also sent emissaries to deal with the Pope, but these were intercepted by the Portuguese upon landing in Lisbon.

 On the Caribbean coast

 Cartagena de Indias was the main port of entry of slaves into the country during the colonial period and during its highest boom it turned out to be the most lucrative business in the city.
 By 1620 the city had 6,000 inhabitants, of whom 1,400 were slaves of African origin, by 1686 the number of slaves had increased to 2,000.
 In the census carried out between 1778 and 1780 it was determined that the slave population represented 10% of the population in the Santa Marta Province and 8% in the Cartagena Province.

-The use of slave labor turned out to be essential for the economy of the Cartagena Province, both in urban and rural areas.
+The use of slave labor in Cartagena Province turned out to be essential for the economy of both urban and rural areas.
 With the death of the vast majority of the native population, the work of the Africans became highly relevant.
 Although during the seventeenth century slave labor was used in both agriculture and livestock, eventually it became concentrated around only the latter since agriculture is seasonal and therefore less profitable for the slave owner who wanted to minimize the hours in which the slave did not work.

 Inside the cities, slavery gained a function not only of production but of status, all the houses of prosperous Spaniards in Cartagena and Mompós were endowed with black servitude, which served as a sign of opulence.
 These slaves were traded during the 17th century for a value between 200 and 400 silver pesos each.

 The system of production with slave labor required a constant influx of new slaves, since the population of African origin had negative growth rates in the New World.
 This was due to various factors such as the number of men exceeding that of women by a factor of 5 to 1 because they were considered more productive, as well as the high death rate among workers.
 This required the constant influx of new "Bozales" slaves (born in Africa).

 Slavery in the Cartagena province began to decline in the 18th century.
 During the republican era the institution entered into a true decline, mainly in rural areas where the current system of production ceased to be replaced by cheap mestizo labor.
 In urban areas slavery managed to maintain its relevance because it was more linked to the exhibition of status than to modes of production, so it continued to be a relevant system until its abolition in the 19th century.